Vienna station (Washington Metro): History

 By 1993, officials in Fairfax City were looking to add "Fairfax" to the station name.
 In March 1999, the station name was changed to Vienna/Fairfax–GMU, which was misleading because a drive or ride on an infrequent CUE Bus or Metrobus is required to reach Fairfax City and GMU.

-In 2011, the Metro Board adopted guidelines limiting station names to nineteen characters.
-Stations with longer names were split in two: Vienna's "primary name" went back to Vienna and Fairfax–GMU became a "secondary name" on Metro maps.
+In November 2011, the Metro Board adopted guidelines limiting station names to nineteen characters.
+Stations with longer names were split in two: Vienna's "primary name" returned to Vienna and Fairfax–GMU became a "secondary name" on Metro maps.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 The platforms at the Vienna station would be rebuilt starting in mid-2020.

-From May 23 until September 7, 2020, this station was closed due to the platform reconstruction project which closed stations west of Ballston–MU station.
+From May 23 until September 7, 2020, the station was closed due to the platform reconstruction project, which closed stations west of Ballston–MU.

+On June 3, 2023, the station was closed for track replacement, affecting stations west of Ballston–MU.
+Service resumed on July 17, 2023.

+On June 22, 2024, many Fairfax Connector bus routes to points west (Centreville, Chantilly, Fair Oaks, and Penderbrook) stopped serving the station as part of the agency's CCVT (Centreville-Chantilly-Vienna-Tysons) Phase 1 service changes.
+Many of them were canceled or changed to end at the new Monument Drive Transit Center, with express/limited-stop routes 660/663/670/671 (weekday peak hours) and 662/672 (all other times) providing all replacement service between Monument Drive Transit Center and Vienna at higher frequencies than before.
+Some passengers can also transfer between routes at Stone Road and Stringfellow Road.

 Transit-oriented development

-In line with high-density development, the Fairlee Metro-West project aims to increase the housing density around the Vienna station from 60 single family homes to 2,250 condominiums and townhouses.
-This development has been controversial, as many Orange Line commuters believe the system will be pushed beyond capacity at rush hours as a result.
+In line with high-density development, the Fairlee Metro-West project aims to increase the housing density around the Vienna station from 60 single-family homes to 2,250 condominiums and townhouses.
+This development has been controversial, as many Orange Line commuters believe the system will be pushed beyond capacity during rush hours.
 As of May 2009, the project is under construction.

+Station Layout

+The Vienna station consists of a single island platform located in the median of the I-66 freeway, with a mezzanine containing fare gates and other station equipment located above the platform.
+Track K1 is the nominal eastbound track, while K2 is the nominal westbound track.
+As the western terminal of the Orange Line, trains utilize a crossover just east of the platform to access whichever track is open when approaching and to switch onto the eastbound K1 track when departing.
+Access to the station is via two bridges crossing the freeway to the north and south, serving bus bays and parking garages on both sides of the station.
+Tail tracks extend a considerable length to the west of the station, used both as train storage and as a provision for a future western extension.